zammdefi/pm/docs/src/src/PMRouter.sol/contract.PMRouter.md

 Limit order and trading router for PAMM prediction markets.

 Handles YES/NO share limit orders via ZAMM, market orders via PAMM, and collateral ops.
+Operational Requirements (not enforced on-chain):
+- Collateral tokens must have >= 6 decimals (ETH, USDC, DAI, etc.)
+- Fee-on-transfer and rebasing tokens are not supported
+- Tokens requiring approve(0) before approve(n) (e.g., USDT) are not supported as collateral
+- Markets with unsupported collateral should be marked unsafe in UIs/indexers Trust Model:
+- ZAMM is trusted infrastructure with operator privileges over router-held PAMM shares
+- Orders can be filled directly on ZAMM (bypassing router); makers should cancel promptly on market resolution to avoid stale order exploitation Behavioral Notes:
+- Deadline semantics: Swap functions (swapShares, swapSharesToCollateral, swapCollateralToShares, fillOrdersThenSwap) treat `deadline == 0` as `block.timestamp` (execute now).
+Market order functions (buy, sell) pass deadline through to PAMM unchanged.
+For limit orders, deadlines are capped to the market's close time.
+- Expired orders: Orders that have expired (deadline passed) can still be cancelled to reclaim escrowed funds.
+Users should call `cancelOrder` to recover collateral/shares.
+- ERC20 compatibility: The safe transfer functions support non-standard ERC20s that don't return a boolean value.
+Standard ERC20s returning false will revert.
+- Partial fill rounding: ZAMM uses floor division for partial fills, which can result in negligible dust (at most 1 smallest unit per fill).
+For orders filled in N fragments, maximum dust is N units - sub-cent for supported tokens.
+This is protocol-acceptable precision loss, not a loss of funds.
+Direct ZAMM fills have the same rounding behavior.

 ## State Variables